MarkPearlCoZa/manager_readme/README.md

 I am a morning person.
 I am usually in the office between 7am and 4pm (New Zealand Time).

-My average day starts with an hour of reading and learning, during this time I usually find a private space to hide away which means I'm around... you just can't see me :-)
+My average day starts with an hour of reading and learning, during this time I find a private space to hide away and be on my own which means I'm around... you just can't see me :-)

 I rarely take a lunch break, I prefer to eat and work although I always appreciate invitations to join you for special lunches or just to catch up.